openanalytics/shinyproxy-config-examples/04-custom-html-template/README.md

 This presentation can be overridden, however.
 In the example below, a custom **template** is activated, which changes the appearance of ShinyProxy in the browser.

-_Note:_ custom templates currently only work with a `develop` build of ShinyProxy.

 ## How to run

 1. Download [ShinyProxy](https://www.shinyproxy.io/downloads "ShinyProxy website")